AminaB/devops/full_devops/aws/paas/aws-paas-saas.md

     - sessions -> enabled check
     - add https in listener with port 443 (configuration -> edit "Instance traffic and scaling" -> go to "listener"). and choose the certificate
     - health check will be (severe) because we don't have /login yet (we need to add the project)
-- update SG of backend to allow traffic from bean SG
+- update SG of backend to allow traffic from elastic beanstalk EC2s SG
   - copy the SG id from ec2 created by beanstalk, to backend SG (allow all traffic from instance SG) or we can also allow traffic from EC2 only on 3 ports (mysql, elastic cache, rabbitMQ)

 - build artifact with backend info